OWASP/Top-5-Machine-Learning-Risks/Top 5 Machine Learning Risks.md

 In searching for exploitable bugs, the adversary does not pursue the usual goals of vulnerability exploitation, e.g., gaining control over remote hosts, achieving privilege escalation, escaping sandboxes, etc. Instead, the adversary’s goal is to corrupt the outputs of machine learning programs using silent failures.

-- Misprediction: in supervised learning let the algorithm generate different label than the desired one.
-    - Training phase: Poisoning of the classifier,
+- Poisoning of the classifier training data
-    - Testing phase: Evasion.
+- Evasion/Adversarial setting
+- Code security flaws.
+- Explain"ability" of learning model.
+- Model stealing
 - Misclustering: in unsupervised learning this may cause inputs to be placed in different clusters.
-- Confidence reduction
-- Denial of service, causing the application to crash
-- Code execution capabilities for the attacker.
-- Most of machine learning algorithms are open source as a result attacker can have access to them easily, to discover how to run exploits

 ### Adversarial machine learning